tin2003tin/tagfilterDB/README.md

 ### 1: R-Tree

 **Data Structure:**
-The R-tree is a spatial indexing structure used to efficiently manage multidimensional data.
+An R-tree is employed to efficiently index and manage multidimensional data.

 **Node Support:**
 Supports many node types for diverse data architectures.
 Future upgrades will provide more node kinds.